Alcohol

 Side Effects:

-• Try to pace drinking by having water or a soft drink between alcoholic drinks.
+• Try to pace your drinking by having water or a soft drink between alcoholic drinks.
 This will give your liver a bit more time to process the alcohol and you won't feel as dehydrated.

 • If you're out with friends avoid drinking in rounds as it can be easy to lose track of what you're drinking.